This page contains affiliate links. If you click on one and/or make a purchase, I get a small percentage of the sale.

 The spacious rooms are individually styled and decorated with witty details such as leopard print, tartan, jungle or chinoiserie fabric, beds that might be Baroque or Gothic, and trompe l’oeil ‘parquet’ carpets, bowler-hat lights and cases of butterflies.
-Other amenities include a Michelin-starred restaurant, a Guerlain spa, fitness room and library/bar.
+Other amenities include a Michelin-starred restaurant, a Guerlain spa, fitness room, and library/bar.

 The best way to describe Hotel Thérèse is location, location, location.
 The luxury boutique hotel is set in a townhouse in the 1st arrondissement, once considered the heart of Paris as it was the seat of royalty.
-The well-appointed rooms are decorated in contemporary style, and vary in size, and there is a stylish salon on the ground floor where guests can lounge and enjoy a drink.
+The well-appointed rooms are decorated in a contemporary style, and vary in size, and there is a stylish salon on the ground floor where guests can lounge and enjoy a drink.

-The hotel is in close proximity to shopping and sightseeing, including the Louvre, which is just short walk away, and lots of great cafes and restaurants.
+The hotel is in close proximity to shopping and sightseeing, including the Louvre, which is just a short walk away, and lots of great cafes and restaurants.